 No. Just like any Art or theatre production we use props and special FX’s along with our skilled performers.
 You may experience pain and discomfort only to the extent in which you consent.
 You will NOT be seriously hurt nor have to fear of being permanently injured or maimed.
 We like your body and want to keep it healthy and safe.

 We use condoms, latex dams, and other protective equipment.
-Everything is sanitized and sterilized, If there is any shoot/scene that fluid transfer happens (genitals to genital or mouth to genitals) we require that the models have been tested recently (within two weeks) and are of a clean bill of health.
+Everything is sanitized and sterilized, If there is any shoot/scene that fluid transfer happens (genitals to genital or mouth to genitals) we require that the models have been tested recently (within two weeks).
 Generally, we are all tested every two weeks.

 In Vancouver, we recommend going to: